Assessing systematic uncertainties from spectral re-analysis of Cyg X-1 with different coronal geometries: Extended corona model

 The corona has a central hole with radius $R_{\rm in}$.
 In the model, $R_{\rm in}$ is a free parameter with a lower limit of 0.5~$r_g$, where $r_g = M$ is the gravitational radius of the black hole.
 This central gap is included for two computational reasons: (1) rays starting from $R_{\rm in} < 0.5~r_g$ take much longer to reach the accretion disk, and (2) most photons emitted from $R_{\rm in} < 0.5~r_g$ fall into the black hole, contributing negligibly to the emissivity profile.
 The outer radius of the corona, $R_{\rm out}$, is also a free parameter with an upper limit of 24~$r_g$.

 The disk-like corona consists of point-like sources that emit isotropically, meaning equal power is emitted into equal solid angles in the rest frame of each source.
 The point sources are placed at equal radial intervals ($\Delta R = \text{const}$), independent of their distance from the center.
 This setup is equivalent to assuming that the coronal intensity scales as $1/R$.
 Each photon’s path is traced numerically, including all relativistic effects, until it either hits the disk or falls into the black hole.
 Photons that land on the disk are radially binned over the disk surface.
 This process is repeated for every point source until $R_{\rm out}$ is reached\footnote{In the ray-tracing calculations of \citet{Shafqat2022}, intermediate processes, such as photons re-interacting and scattering within the corona due to strong gravitational bending, and Compton scattering of disk-reflected photons in the corona are ignored.
 Additionally, a stationary corona and a corona corotating with the disk below were compared, showing negligible differences \citep[see Fig.~3 in][]{Shafqat2022}.
 Therefore, the model in \citet{Shafqat2022} assumes a stationary disk-shaped corona.}.
 Further details can be found in \citet{Shafqat2022} and \citet{2024arXiv240812262B}.
+Figure~\ref{fig:coronae} is schematic illustration of the extended disk-like coronal geometry used to compute the illumination pattern.
+Such a model can be interpreted as an effective description of emission from a vertically thin layer above the disk (like disk atmosphere/skin).
+This representation is phenomenological and does not imply a physically evacuated region between the disk and the corona.